SorensenUCSC/CSE211-fa2022/projects/memcompose/index.md

 ```
 This block just stores the value read from the memory `dout_wire` into the register `dout` on positive edge of the clock since OpenRAM's model provides output on the negative edge of clock.

 There is one more thing to it, notice the `~` symbol in front of `en` and `we` signals passed to the OpenRAM generated memory instance.
 We are inverting these signals and this is due to the fact that OpenRAM's behavioral models for memories always assume write enables and chip select to be `active low` but in our case the way we defined the single-port memory behavior above we assumed write enables and chip select to be `active high`.
-So we need a way to tell MemCompose about this polarity and also which signals are write enables, which signals are clock signals and which signals are used for address and data and so on.
+So we need a way to tell MemCompose about this polarity and also which signals act as write enables, which signals act as clock signals and which signals are used for address and data and so on.
 Since the compiler itself cannot make sense of them.
 This is where the `metadata.json` file we passed earlier comes into the picture.
 Let's look at it now for the single-port memory.
 It is available in `examples/singleport_1rw/metadata.json`.

 ```json
 {